Mobile-First Indexing: What it Means and Best Practices?

 Ensure Google Can Access and Render Mobile Content

 Google highly recommends that a mobile website uses the same meta robots tags as the desktop version.
-Doing this will help you in ensuring that Google can easily render your content.
-This helps in avoiding any occurrences of lazy-loading of webpages or content in it.
-This is because Googlebot cannot load any content that is dependent on user interactions.
+This ensures that Googlebot can easily render your content.
+Avoid lazy-loading issues, as Googlebot can’t crawl content that requires user interactions.

 Ensure That the Content is the Same on Mobile and Desktop